JayWalker512/SpacePong/Readme.txt

-SDLpong written by Brandon Foltz as practice for coding in C.
+SpacePong written by Brandon Foltz as practice for coding in C.

 Controls:
 Up/Down: controls Player 1.